 towel dry after shampoo so that when you apply a wash out conditioner, the hair will soak it up as much as possible

-I condition Aiden’s hair almost every other day.
+I condition Aiden’s hair daily.
 We go through A LOT of conditioner.
 I use more conditioner on his hair than I would ever imagine using on mine, lol.

 A. Wash Out Condition